 We are wholly owned by Laird Norton Investment Management, Inc., ("LNIM") a holding company that is owned by Laird Norton Company, LLC, a privately held company.
-Please see Item 10: Other Financial Industry Activities and Affiliations for further discussion of our affiliation with other entities.
+Please see Item 10: Other Financial Industry Activities and Affiliations for further discussion of our affiliation with other entities in the financial industry.

-We manage discretionary and non-discretionary accounts that are invested in equity and/or fixed income securities for the following types of clients:
+We manage discretionary and non-discretionary accounts that are invested in equity securities for the following types of clients:

-- institutional clients (including proprietary and third-party mutual funds, pension and profit sharing plans, trusts, estates, charitable organizations, governmental entities, business entities, and private funds) and individual clients (collectively, "direct clients") - clients in broker-sponsored wrap programs or wrap fee programs ("wrap clients") - clients in Unified Managed Account programs ("UMA Programs"), and - sponsors of UMA Programs where we provide the advisory services to the sponsors rather than to the underlying UMA clients.
+- institutional clients (including proprietary and third-party mutual funds, pension and profit sharing plans, trusts, estates, charitable organizations, governmental entities, business entities, and private funds) and individual clients (collectively, "direct clients"); - clients in broker-sponsored wrap programs or wrap fee programs ("Wrap Clients"); - clients in Unified Managed Account programs ("UMA Programs"); and - sponsors of UMA Programs where we provide the advisory services to the sponsors rather than to the underlying UMA clients.

-We work with each direct client to establish an appropriate investment profile.
-For wrap clients, financial advisors working for the wrap sponsor guide the clients to select the appropriate investment strategy we offer.
+We work with each direct client to establish an appropriate investment profile.1 For Wrap Clients, financial advisors working for the Wrap Sponsor guide the clients to select the appropriate investment strategy we offer.
 Clients may choose from growth, balanced, and conservative strategies.
 Direct clients may impose reasonable restrictions on our management of their accounts.
-Wrap clients may only impose a limited range of restrictions on our management of their accounts.
+Wrap Clients may only impose a limited range of restrictions on our management of their accounts.